-SEER has developed a staging tool referred to as SEERRSA that provides information (primary site/histology/other factors defined) about each cancer schema.
-The following tables list the site-specific schema discriminators and site-specific data items (SSDIs) that are new and/or are required for collection in 2024.
+SEER has developed a staging tool referred to as SEER\RSA that provides information (primary site/histology/other factors defined) about each cancer schema.
+The following tables list the site-specific EOD schema discriminators and site-specific data items (SSDIs) that are new and/or are required for collection in 2025.
+Additional Pediatric staging and SSDIs are included in the Pediatric Data Collection System and Manual; they are not included in this manual.
 For more information about schemas and schema IDs, go to the SSDI Manual, Appendix A.

 Table 1 and Table 2 list Schema Discriminators with the corresponding NAACCR item number and description implemented in 2018 and modified in 2021, respectively.
 Schema Discriminators are required for staging.
-Tables 3, 4, and 5 list SSDIs implemented in 2022, 2023, and 2024, respectively.
-Table 6 lists additional SSDIs required for transmission.
-For additional required data items, see NAACCR Version 24 Required Status Table and the SSDI Manual.
-Refer to SEERRSA and the SSDI manual change log for updated codes and coding instructions.
+Tables 3-6 list SSDIs implemented in 2022-2025, respectively.
+Table 7 lists new schemas for 2025 to align with AJCC updates.
+Table 8 lists additional SSDIs required for transmission.
+For additional required data items, see NAACCR Version 25 Required Status Table and the SSDI manual change log for updated codes and coding instructions and the 2025 NAACCR Implementation Guidelines for additional information